importwp/importwp/readme.txt

 == Changelog ==

+= 2.12.0 =

+* ADD - New unique identifier UI, allowing you to select from template fields or create a custom identifier.
+* ADD - Add filter to enable custom delete actions
+* ADD - Add action to override default delete behaviour with custom code.
+* ADD - Add post taxonomy field labelled Hierarchy relationship, allowing you to choose from connecting all to just last term.

 = 2.11.8 =

 * FIX - Fix issue TypeError: count() in xml parser.

 = 2.11.7 =

 * FIX - Fix issue causing csv exporter to show empty screen after clicking "Add fields".

 = 2.11.6 =